shols232/shols232/README.md

 ### Hi there, I'm Akinsola 👋

-A professional computer scientist in the making...
+A professional computer scientist in the making, also a part time otaku.
+I make beautiful sites with django, django rest, Celery, Redis, HTML5, CSS3 and JAVASCRIPT, POSTGRESQL and so much more...

 - 🔭 I’m currently working on creating a simplified Jumia Clone with Django
 - 🌱 I’m currently learning React